xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 Separating addresses and ports in two groups and calling these objects in access-list entries line offers an unique flexibility.
 It's easy to create a matrix that would take dozens or even hundreds of lines if they were described one by one with traditional ACLs.

-Let's imagine a case with email servers with 17 servers and 8 ports.
+Let's imagine a case with email servers: 17 servers or networks and 8 ports.

 <div class="highlighter-rouge">
 <pre class="highlight">